 It was my wife who booked me an emergency doctor’s appointment and forced me to go.
 I was prescribed anti-anxiety tablets and they started working; but soon I was back to square one.
 I was just transferring my focus from one thing to another.

 The truth is I needed more help.
-I had tried to get better by myself and I was getting worse.
-I didn’t have the resilience to cope with everyday life.
+I had tried to get better by myself and I was getting worse, with no resilience to cope with everyday life.
 I had to change, so I choose to go to rehab for 30 days towards the end of last year.

 Mindfulness and group therapy played a key role in your recovery.
-Can you tell us a bit more about how each one helped you regain your strength, focus, and sense of well-being?
+Tell us more about how each one helped you regain your strength, focus, and sense of well-being?

 The truth is I needed to make significant changes in my life.
 What I was doing wasn’t working.